The lotus effect (lotus effect): Functionality, application and examples explained

 Lotus effect in household and cleaning technology

 The lotus effect is also revolutionizing household and cleaning technology.
 Products and appliances that utilize this effect reduce the need for cleaning agents by creating surfaces from which water and dirt simply roll off.
 When used in kitchens and bathrooms, surfaces can be coated in such a way that they are self-cleaning, which not only saves resources but also makes cleaning easier.
-For example, mirrors treated with the lotus effect remain free of splash water and shower cubicles hardly show any limescale stains.
+However, complete self-cleaning depends on the specific conditions.
+For example, mirrors treated with the lotus effect remain free from splash water and shower cubicles hardly show any limescale stains.

 Lotus effect in the industry